ucbepic/docetl/docs/tutorial.md

 docetl run pipeline.yaml
 ```

-This will process the user logs, extract key insights and supporting actions, and generate summaries for each country, saving the results in `country_summaries.json`.
+This will process the medical transcripts, extract medication information, resolve similar medication names, and generate summaries of side effects and therapeutic uses for each medication.
+The results will be saved in `medication_summaries.json`.

 ## Further Questions

-??? question "What if I want to reduce by insights or an LLM-generated field?"
+??? question "What if I want to focus on a specific type of medication or medical condition?"

-    You can modify the reduce operation to use any field as the reduce key, including LLM-generated fields from prior operations.
-Simply change the `reduce_key` in the `summarize_by_country` operation to the desired field.
-Note that we may need to perform entity resolution on the LLM-generated fields, which DocETL can do for you in the optimization process (to be discussed later).

-??? question "How do I know what pipeline configuration to write?
-Can't I do this all in one map operation?"
+    You can modify the prompts in the `extract_medications` and `summarize_prescriptions` operations to focus on specific types of medications or medical conditions.
+For example, you could update the `extract_medications` prompt to only list medications related to cardiovascular diseases.

+??? question "How can I improve the accuracy of medication name resolution?"

+    The `resolve_medications` operation uses a blocking threshold and comparison prompt to identify similar medication names.
+Learn more about how to configure this operation in the [resolve operation documentation](operators/resolve.md).
+To automatically find the optimal blocking threshold for your data, you can invoke the optimizer, as described in the [optimization documentation](optimization/overview.md).

+??? question "Can I process other types of medical documents with this pipeline?"

+    Yes, you can adapt this pipeline to process other types of medical documents by modifying the input data format and adjusting the prompts in each operation.
+For example, you could use it to analyze discharge summaries, clinical notes, or research papers by updating the extraction and summarization prompts accordingly.

-    While it's possible to perform complex operations in a single map step, breaking down the process into multiple steps often leads to more maintainable and flexible pipelines.
-To learn more about optimizing your pipeline configuration, read on to discover DocETL's optimizer, which can be invoked using `DocETL build` instead of `docetl run`.
+If you're unsure about the optimal configuration for your specific use case, you can use DocETL's optimizer, which can be invoked using `docetl build` instead of `docetl run`.
+Learn more about the optimizer in the [optimization documentation](optimization/overview.md).